All this bloodshed is a sham: J-K terrorist after surrendering during encounter | Headlines

 All this bloodshed is a sham: J-K terrorist after surrendering during encounter

-Thanking the security forces for sparing his life during an encounter in Pulwama's Pampore on Friday, a local terrorist, after surrendering, appealed to his fellow terrorists to follow his footsteps, saying "all this bloodshed is a sham".
+Thanking the security forces for sparing his life during an encounter in Pulwama's Pampore, a local terrorist, after surrendering on Friday, appealed to his fellow terrorists to follow his footsteps, saying "all this bloodshed is a sham".
 "I joined militancy on September 1.
 I am grateful to the Jammu and Kashmir Police and the army here because they have given me a chance to live.
 They did not ill-treat me in any way.
 I would like to make an appeal to all my brothers that all this is a trap, all this bloodshed... it's a sham.
 There is nothing in it," Khawar Sultan Mir said.

+Meanwhile, two Pakistani terrorists were killed during the live encounter in the Lalpora area of South Kashmir's Pampore today when Mir surrendered and was spared.
+The encounter broke out in Lalpora area of Pampore on Thursday night during a cordon and search operation, when the terrorists started firing indiscriminately at the security personnel.

 - READ MORE ON: